 Attach Roof Ledger Board and Hangers

 Cut away siding from the side of the house 9 feet above the level of the porch floor.
-Cut out a section 12 feet long and 5 1/2 inches high.
+Cut out a section 12 feet long and high enough to allow for the 2x6 rafters, 1/2-inch sheathing, shingles, and metal flashing—more than 5 1/2 inches.
 Attach a two-by-six to the side of the board with lag screws.
 Caulk all seams.
 Screw rafter hangers to the ledger board every 16 inches.

 Install Roof Support Posts

-Set two 12-foot six-by-six posts 12 feet apart and 7 feet from the house.
-Set the posts plumb in concrete.
+Set two 12-foot six-by-six posts 12 feet apart and 6 feet from the house.
+Set the posts plumb in concrete using footing tubes, just as you did for the footer bases.

 Notch Supports and Add Header